johannesv/OOP1/README.md

-OOP1
+KSP Rocket scientist tools
 ====
-This is a readme file
+This is a schoom project